Stunned lawmakers want investigation after air stunt prompts Capitol evacuation - NewsBreak

 Whether a congressional investigation will follow the agency’s probe remains unclear.
 A Pelosi aide said the FAA’s internal review is the “first step.”
 And Rep. Rick Larsen (D-Wash.), the chairman of the Transportation Committee’s sub-panel on aviation, said that while he’s directed committee staff to seek information from the FAA, he has yet to hear directly from the agency.

-“I expect to see the results of the agency’s investigation soon,” Larsen said in an email.Jan.
-6 suspect arrested after allegedly bragging to Uber driver
+“I expect to see the results of the agency’s investigation soon,” Larsen said in an email.Audio: McCarthy said he would urge Trump to resign

 While such incidents are highly uncommon, it’s not the first time the Capitol has been evacuated over the false threat of an attack by aircraft.
 In 2004, Pentagon officials were close to scrambling fighter jets to shoot down an unidentified plane flying over restricted airspace in Washington.
 The twin-engine aircraft was carrying the governor of Kentucky, Ernie Fletcher (R), to Ronald Reagan’s funeral.